dgolaio/android_kazn_test_Duarte_golaio/README.md

   - **Favorites**: Save user favorite sports events for easy access.
   - **Expanded Items**: Save which categories are expanded for a more personalized experience.
   - **All Events**: Store all sports events locally for offline access.
+  -  Manage favorites (not yet implemented)
+  - Countdown timer for each event (not yet implemented)
+  - Unit Tests

 - Create a **Coroutine** to update the countdown timer for each event in real-time, displaying the remaining time in `HH:MM:SS` format.